hydrodynamicstability/statquotes/README.md

   - Marcia McNutt (2020)

   - Self-correction by design.  *Harvard Data Science Review*, 2.4.

+- "The computer is a can-do machine.  it runs the regressions whether assumptions are true or false.
+(Although even the computer has trouble if the design matrix is rank-deficient.)
+The trouble is this.
+If errors are dependent, the \[standard errors\] that the comptuer spits out can be quite biased....If the errors don't have mean 0, bias in the \[estimated model parameters\] is another big issue."

+  - David A. Freedman (2009)

+  - *Statistical Models:  Theory and Practice*, revised edition (Cambridge University Press).

 - "Computers have released us from having to teach the nitty-gritty of our analytic techniques.
 But this has mainly served to highlight the emperor's new clothes, namely the general lack of practical relevance of what we had been teaching."